 For children requiring special services, we try to accommodate children who can be served in a group setting as much as possible, to the best of our abilities.
-However, some children with special needs require more one-on-one care than we can provide in our group setting.
-In this situation, the Center may not be the best educational setting to provide for the individual child's needs.
+However, there are some children with special needs that require more one-on-one care than we can provide in our group setting.
+In this situation, the Center may not be the best educational setting to provide for the needs of the individual child.